microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_updateManagementCenter/_index.md

 - Azure portal
 - ARM template via Azure CLI

-The steps below will help you get familiar with the automation and deployment flow.
+The steps below will help you get familiar with the automation and deployment flow:

 1. User provides the ARM template parameter values, either via the portal or editing the parameters file.
 These parameter values are being used throughout the deployment.